Last Updated on November 22, 2021 by melissanreynolds

 Want to try a class?

-Join us in Yoga for the Chronic Life virtual yoga studio and get your first seven days free.
+Join us in Yoga for the Chronic Life virtual yoga studio.

-We have bed yoga, restorative yoga, breathing, meditations, seated yoga and much more.
+We have bed yoga, restorative yoga, breathing, meditations, mindfulness training, seated yoga and much more.

 In this post I have taken my combined knowledge and written it up as you see.
 For some sources and further reading see below…